pcardune/handlebars-loader/README.md

     ```js
     handlebarsLoader: {
         helperResolver: function(helper, callback){
-            // should pass the helper's path on disk to
+            // should pass the helper's path on disk
-            // to the callback if one was find for the given parameter.
+            // to the callback if one was found for the given parameter.
             // Callback accepts (err, locationOnDisk)
             // Otherwise just call the callback without any arguments
         }